Azure RBAC and subscription roles, audited

 Frequently asked

-Does Siemserva cover Azure as well as Microsoft 365?
+Does Senserva cover Azure as well as Microsoft 365?

-Yes, it audits Azure subscription roles and RBAC alongside Microsoft 365 and Entra ID, since privilege risk spans both.
+Yes, it audits Azure subscription roles and RBAC alongside Microsoft 365, Intune, Defender, and Entra ID, since privilege risk spans both.

 Do I need to install agents or grant broad access?

 Yes.
 The Advanced Microsoft 365 Security Simulator and the game let you explore a full scan, the findings, the AI, and the reports for free.
-Scanning your own tenant uses a license key, and 501(c)(3) nonprofits get the full version free.
+Scanning your own tenant takes a free registration, which unlocks 2 tenants with up to 25 users each, and education institution and nonprofit discounts are available.

-Does Siemserva work for MSPs and multiple tenants?
+Does Senserva work for MSPs and multiple tenants?

 Yes.
 It supports multi-tenant and MSP fleets, with bulk tenant security audits and unified, client-ready reporting across many customers.

-How does Siemserva use AI, and does it cost extra?
+How does Senserva use AI, and does it cost extra?

 "The Senserva team is great to work with, they are responsive and could find any data in Azure we needed."